Koszul duality in exact categories: Introduction

 between the categories of differentially graded coaugmented conilpotent cocommutative coalgebras and differentially graded Lie algebras.
 The functor $\hat{C}_{\kappa}$ is obtained by composing $B_{\kappa}$ with the dualising functor $(-)^{\vee}:\textbf{coComm}\rightarrow\textbf{cdga}^{op}$.
 Hinich gives a geometric interpretation of this equivalence by interpreting coalgebras as representing \textit{formal stacks}.

 Many moduli spaces, such as the moduli space of instantons or of Galois representations, are naturally analytic or smooth rather than algebraic in nature.
-It its nascence the goal of this paper was to develop an analogue of Koszul duality which could be applied to the study of analytic and smooth moduli problems.
+In its nascence the goal of this paper was to develop an analogue of Koszul duality which could be applied to the study of analytic and smooth moduli problems.
 The idea is as follows.
 Derived algebraic geometry over a ring $R$ may be viewed as derived geometry, in the sense of To\"{e}n and Vezzosi \cite{toen2004homotopical}, relative to the monoidal model category $Ch({}_{R}\mathpzc{Mod})$ (or $Ch_{\ge0}({}_{R}\mathpzc{Mod})$).
 The category of affine spaces is opposite to the category of cdgas, and a suitable Grothendieck topology allows one to define and study derived stacks.
-The recent novel perspective of Bambozzi, Ben-Bassat, and Kremnitzer \cite{koren}, \cite{orenbambozzi}, \cite{bambozzi} on non-derived analytic geometry suggests that derived analytic geometry over a Banach field $R$ of characteristic $0$ be viewed as derived geometry relative to the monoidal model category $Ch(Ind(Ban_{R}))$ or $Ch_{\ge0}(Ind(Ban_{R}))$.
+The novel perspective of the author, Bambozzi, Ben-Bassat, and Kremnizer \cite{koren}, \cite{orenbambozzi}, \cite{bambozzi} on non-derived analytic geometry suggests that derived analytic geometry over a Banach field $R$ of characteristic $0$ be viewed as derived geometry relative to the monoidal model category $Ch(Ind(Ban_{R}))$ or $Ch_{\ge0}(Ind(Ban_{R}))$.
+(This will be developed fully in the forthcoming work \cite{dang}).
 Here $Ind(Ban_{R})$ is the formal completion of the category of Banach $R$-modules by inductive limits.
 One can also consider instead the full subcategory $CBorn_{R}$ of complete bornological $R$-modules.
 Our analytic analogue of Koszul duality relates the categories of commutative algebras, Lie algebras, and cocommutative coalgebras internal to the category $Ch(Ind(Ban_{R}))$.
+The present work is a crucial ingredient which will allow us to utilise the general setup of formal moduli problems from \cite{MR4509772} in our context.
+Applications to deformation theory in derived analytic and smooth geometry will be the subject of future work joint with Rhiannon Savage.